 - U-Haul will extend 30 days of free self-storage at U-Haul-owned and -operated facilities to help college students impacted by unforeseen schedule changes at their universities.
 The free month applies to new customers with college IDs and is a limited-time offer subject to availability.
 The offer also applies to usage of U-Box containers.
 Click on uhaul.com/storage to find the store nearest you.

-Several UM offices are offering their services remotely.
-Others have changed their operating hours and/or office visit protocal.
-Please review the summary of services below for details on remote services and other changes to UM student services.
+For fall semester 2020, most UM offices are offering their services both in-person and remotely.
+Many offices have changed their operating hours and/or office visit protocal.
+Please call ahead to determine how to best access the services you need.

 UM's Information Technology services are available.